kenshimota/qpm-client-js/ERRORS.md

 { "error": "The parameter [baydata] to function [calcTruckBay] is required but was not passed in." }
 ```

+<i>this method is not ready yet so its reference was removed.
+It should not show up</i>

 ### dumpEmptyRoute
 <p>La documentación no contiene el siguiente key, y en la cual me notifica que hay un error</p>